Venxe/Dotfiles/README.md

 ## ⚡ Note
-After installation, you may need to adjust the configuration for your specific monitor(s) in the `~/.config/hypr/hyprland.conf` file.<br>
+After installation, you may need to adjust the configuration for your specific monitor(s) in the `~/.config/hypr/hyprland.conf` file.
 You can view your connected monitors and their properties by running the `hyprctl monitors` command in the terminal.